multiparty/jigg/README.md

 - Encrypt communications between parties (or use ECC)
 - Half-AND gate optimization
 - Standardize JSON, serialized, and compressed formats for inter-party messages

+## Information and Collaborators

+More information about this project, including collaborators and publications, can be found at [multiparty.org](https://multiparty.org/).